 House adjourned during pleasure.

-House resumed at two of the clock, The LORD CHANCELLOR on the Woolsack.
+House resumed, The LORD CHANCELLOR on the Woolsack.

-The Earl of Gainsborough—Sat first in Parliament after the death of his father.
+Lord Russell of Liverpool—Sat first in Parliament after the death of his grandfather.